Fire Safety in Your Kitchen: General Kitchen Safety Tips

 Fire Safety In Your Kitchen: Make Your Kitchen Safe

 It goes without saying that the best way to prevent people, pets and property being hurt and lost in domestic fires is to avoid such fires in the first place.
-Below you will find a list of recommendations and advice for preventing fires from occurring in the kitchen.
+Below you will find a list of recommendations and advice for preventing fires from starting in your kitchen.

 - Always keep appliances and leads away from water